fboes/js-toolshed/docs/api.md

 <a name="Array+pushOnNotEmpty"></a>

 ### array.pushOnNotEmpty(element) ⇒ <code>[Array](#Array)</code>
-Push element only to array if element is not empty
+Push element only to array if element is not empty.

 **Kind**: instance method of <code>[Array](#Array)</code>
 **Returns**: <code>[Array](#Array)</code> - [description]